jistjoalal/blog/blog/connect-four/connect-four.md

 ## Let's Play!

-Our insert function takes a single move from our input list, along with the current grid, and outputs the new grid.
+Our insert function does just that, inserts a piece into the grid.
 Remember this is what a "move" looks like:

 ```js
 "A_Yellow" // inserts yellow piece into first column